ItsMoss/Heart-Rate-Monitor/README.md

 2. Replace input parameter **binary_file** with your own binary file

-    * This should be on or around line 4 depending on your editor
+  + This should be on or around line 4 depending on your editor

-    * Currently, the file name *test.bin* is in that place
+  + Currently, the file name *test.bin* is in that place

 3. Optionally, replace input parameters **name** and **age** with your own name and age

-    * These should be on the same line as where **binary_file** was changed in previous step
+  + These should be on the same line as where **binary_file** was changed in previous step

 4. Save and exit `heart_rate_main.py`

 5. Run one of the following from your command terminal

-    * `python heart_rate_main.py`
+  + `python heart_rate_main.py`

-    * `run heart_rate_main.py`
+  + `run heart_rate_main.py`

-    * `execfile(heart_rate_main.py)`
+  + `execfile(heart_rate_main.py)`

-    * **NOTE.** Different commands have been provided depending on the terminal being used, so if one does not work, have no fear, and try another!
+  + **NOTE.** Different commands have been provided depending on the terminal being used, so if one does not work, have no fear, and try another!

 6. What you should see while/after running:

-    * Instantaneous heart rate should be printed to terminal
+  + Instantaneous heart rate should be printed to terminal

-    * 1 minute average heart rates should be printed to terminal
+  + 1 minute average heart rates should be printed to terminal

-    * 5 minute average heart rates should be printed to terminal
+  + 5 minute average heart rates should be printed to terminal

-    * Warnings of bradycardia/tachycardia occurring should be printed to terminal
+  + Warnings of bradycardia/tachycardia occurring should be printed to terminal

-    * A new file should appear in your directory titled `heart_rate_output.txt` with all of the information printed to terminal logged for your convenience
+  + A new file should appear in your directory titled `heart_rate_output.txt` with all of the information printed to terminal logged for your convenience

 7. In the case of an error, the following is one of the most likely reasons:

-    * Input binary file does not use unsigned 16-bit int for all values (this includes the first value/sampling frequency)
+  + Input binary file does not use unsigned 16-bit int for all values (this includes the first value/sampling frequency)

-    * Binary file was created in an unexpected format.
-The binary file created in for testing was made using the following command, which can be seen in `createTest.sh`:

-        ** `echo -n -e \\x01\\x02\\x03 > test.bin`
+  + Binary file was created in an unexpected format.
+The binary file created in for testing was made using the following command, which can be seen in `createTest.sh`: `echo -n -e \\x01\\x02\\x03 > test.bin`

-    * Let the author of this files know of any other errors you encounter and they can be promptly fixed :)
+  + Let the author of these files know of any other errors you encounter and they can be promptly fixed :)

 8. Enjoy life!